February 20, 2017

 Great Moments In Grocery Shopping

 The square-bottomed paper bag was invented by Luther Crowell of Cape Cod, who spent his spare time folding paper and attempting to make things out of it.
-He got a patent for his bag–which was universal in grocery stores until the plastic sack took over–in 1867.
-But on this day in 1872 Crowell patented the machine that made them easily and cheaply.
+He got a patent for his flat-bottomed bag in 1867.
+It would remain universal in grocery stores until the plastic sack took over.

 Beer Through History

 The Yuengling Brewery opened in Pottsville, Pennsylvania on this date in 1829.
 It’s still in business, the oldest American brewery that can make that claim.
 I guess that makes them a bit older than Dixie.
 It continued operation during Prohibition by making a nasty drink called “near-beer.”
 Here’s some background on the outfit, if you’re interested.

 A toothpick manufacturing machine was invented on this day in 1872, by two guys, J.P.
 Cooley and Silas Noble.
 One of them did the round toothpicks and the other flat.
 The best toothpicks are made of alder wood.
 Ask the next very expensive restaurant you dine in whether they have alder toothpicks.
 Then tell them that they should.
 Let’s see how long this takes to make it into the national food magazines.
 Most of the toothpicks made in America, by the way, are made in Maine.

 Annals Of Wine Marketing

 The first wine auction that we know about took place in London on this date in 1673.
 Amazingly, a bottle of Phelps Insignia went for almost $2,000.
 No, it didn’t.
 The wine being auctioned was entirely in barrels, and was sold as a bulk commodity.